How to Prevent Childhood Obesity in America?

 Yes, there are plenty of options to assist those with special eating requirements.
 Families and educators can collaborate to develop personalized plans, while medical experts offer advice on appropriate adjustments to what they consume.

-Can tech like apps and wearables help manage size?
+Can technology like apps and wearables guide families in managing body size?